KristianKarl/META-Workshops/petclinic/README.md

 Note!

 1. They cannot be run both in parallel.
 Shutdown the version running, before launching the other.
-1. The need to be launched from within their folders
+1. They need to be launched from within their folders

 Version 1